mahmoudimus/ac/docs/public/guides/geiger-1.md

 ## <a name="stats-header"></a> Install your add-on and add a _Stats_ link

 You now have the basic architecture for your plugin.
-If you open your new `tut` project, you'll see essentials like the [`atlassian-connect.json` descriptor](../modules/) in the project root.
+If you open your new `geiger` project, you'll see essentials like the [`atlassian-connect.json` descriptor](../modules/) in the project root.
 You'll also see an `app.js` file.